Mzosindiso/HTML-CSS/README.md

 HTML Table tags: table,tr,th, td. <br>
 HTML5 is called the living standards.

+- div tags: are used to logically divide the document.
+ASCII - American Standard Code for Information Interchange.

 			Cascading Style Sheets (CSS)
 -It is divided intop two parts:
 1. The selector.